 Final Confirmation and Closing

-At 11:24 AM the Hora Lagna and the Ghati Lagna are also computed.
+At 10:24 AM the Hora Lagna and the Ghati Lagna are also computed.
 Both fall in clean positions, neither at sign boundaries nor in Gandanta zones.
-The classical layer has settled on the 11:22 to 11:26 AM range, with 11:24 AM at the centre.
+The classical layer has settled on the 10:22 to 10:26 AM range, with 10:24 AM at the centre.
 This four-minute window can now be passed to the life-event scoring layer, which will score the dated events of the person's life against the candidates inside the four-minute window and produce a final rectified time.
-The recorded "10:00 AM to 11:00 AM" window was, in this hypothetical case, simply wrong; the true birth time was about half an hour later than the family had remembered, and the classical Pranapada test caught the error before any life event was checked.

 Limitations and When to Combine with Other Methods